 Benefits of a close coupled toilet

-- Modern or traditional styles available
+- Fashionable with both modern and traditional styles available

 - Easy to install

-- Creates a minimalist look
+- Creates a minimalist look with a compact feel

 Drawbacks of a close coupled toilet